 Jane McGrath is the late wife of Australian cricketing great, Glenn McGrath and the co-founder of the McGrath Foundation.
 Her public experience with breast cancer and the impact of her own breast care nurse set her commitment and the mission for the Foundation: to ensure that every family experiencing breast cancer would have access to a breast care nurse no matter where they lived – for free.
-Jane passed away in 2008, with four McGrath Breast Care Nurses already employed and the Foundation set to carry on her mission.
+Jane passed away in 2008, having secured funding for 50 McGrath Breast Care Nurses and with the Foundation set to carry on her mission.
 In January every year we celebrate Jane McGrath Day in her memory at the Sydney Pink Test.

 A message from Jane McGrath